 TUDARE staff and friends met with Carlson on Harrison Creek, a stream that has only had brown trout captured in the past by DNR, but where anglers have reported brook trout.

 The group collected a sample from the stream, which has a a new DNR fishing easement, and hoped to confirm brook trout presence.
-In early September, results were reported by the lab for brook trout DNA.
+In early September, results were reported by the lab for the brook trout DNA test.

 Unfortunately, no evidence of brook trout DNA was found in the samples from Harrison Creek.
-Environmental DNA (eDNA) is not a foolproof approach and may be sensitive to lower population sizes, so the lack of a positive ID from Harrison Creek does not rule out brook trout presence.
+Environmental DNA (eDNA) is not a foolproof approach and may be sensitive to lower population size and dilution so the lack of a positive ID from Harrison Creek does not rule out brook trout presence.

 The chapter is interested in sampling from known brook trout fisheries with a variety of population sizes to help refine the technique and analysis.